suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The sub-sections below describe two content key distribution methods, namely AES Key Wrap (AES-KW) and Ephemeral-Static Diffie-Hellman (ES-DH).
 Many other methods are specified in the literature, and even supported by COSE.
-New methods can be added via enhancements to this specification.
-The two specified methods were selected to their maturity, different security properties, and to ensure interoperability in deployments.
+AES-KW and ES-DH cover the popular methods used in the market today and they were selected due to their maturity, different security properties, and because of their interoperability properties.

 The two content key distribution methods require the CEKs to be randomly generated.
-It must be ensured that the guidelines for random number generation in {{RFC8937}} are followed.
+The guidelines for random number generation in {{RFC8937}} MUST be followed.

 When an encrypted payload is sent to multiple recipients, there are different deployment options.
 To explain these options we use the